Coneriys/apache4/docs/content/middlewares/http/redirectscheme.md

 !!! warning "When behind another reverse-proxy"

-    When there is at least one other reverse-proxy between the client and Traefik, the other reverse-proxy (i.e. the last hop) needs to be a [trusted](../../routing/entrypoints.md#forwarded-headers) one.
+    When there is at least one other reverse-proxy between the client and apache4, the other reverse-proxy (i.e. the last hop) needs to be a [trusted](../../routing/entrypoints.md#forwarded-headers) one.

-    Otherwise, Traefik would clean up the X-Forwarded headers coming from this last hop, and as the RedirectScheme middleware relies on them to determine the scheme used, it would not function as intended.
+    Otherwise, apache4 would clean up the X-Forwarded headers coming from this last hop, and as the RedirectScheme middleware relies on them to determine the scheme used, it would not function as intended.